Local Market Monopoly Episode 54

 Eric Knam: Yeah.
 I was actually working with clients yesterday.
 They're looking to bring in somebody else on and they wanted my opinion and it's really kind of funny because I just kept asking him questions.
 And one of the final questions was it's yes or no. Is your organization going to be better with this person on your team?
 And they both said yes.
 And then at the end of it, like, we really appreciate your feedback and insight.
 And like, it was all your feedback and insight.
 I just helped you get there.
 Cause you knew the answer all along.
 You just had some mental block to keep you from getting it.

 Eric Knam: Well that's exactly why I have a coach, right?
 Yeah.
 Cause I believe you gotta eat your own cooking.
 Cause I can't grow myself and grow my business if, if I don't have somebody to bounce things off of as well.
 And yeah, my, my wife's happy to talk to me too, you know, but I get the same thing when she's in the shower.
 Yeah.
-I don't know. go talk to your coach.
+I don't know.

 Clarence Fisher: Exactly, exactly.
 So, uh, man, I I'm gonna be respectful of your time.
 There's got, there's so much that you covered.
-I mean, we talked about no price competition and when you went over testing and measurement, that was huge in, in closing today though, let's hit the, because when you went over the unique selling proposition mm-hmm and you went over the guarantees, we have a, we have a, a client in common who he came and he was telling me about these guarantees that he wanted to do.
-You know, we were having our QBR, our quarterly business review
+I mean, we talked about no price competition and when you went over testing and measurement, that was huge in, in closing today though, let's hit the, because when you went over the unique selling proposition mm-hmm

 Clarence Fisher: And, and we're eating, going back and forth.
 And, and then he is like, Hey, I'm gonna create these guarantees.
 Uh, we got a guarantee for this niche and we're gonna create this guaranteed this niche.
 And I'm like, who are you like, like, huh?
 I mean, that's great.
 But, but where did this come from?
 You know?
 And then, well, it's, it's, it's my coach.
-It's it's it's Eric mm-hmm okay, great.
-And so yeah, when I got there and then I heard you speak on it, I leaned over to him like, this is what you were talking about.
-Right?
-He's like, yes, this is what I was talking about.
-And then I heard your guarantee, which is phenomenal, even, you know, and you covered it a little bit earlier.
-How do you, how do you get people to come up with that?
-And we'll close with this and, and let everybody know where they can get more information from you, but okay.
-You know, how, how are they coming up with that?
+It's it's it's Eric mm-hmm

 Eric Knam: So, and that's a great question because a lot of times when, when I say the word guarantee, people immediately think that I'm saying, you know, if you're not happy, then you get your money back.
 And that, that doesn't have to be the guarantee.
 Then they automatically start to try to come up with the guarantee themselves.
 And it's like, okay, slow down.
 You're not the decision maker here.
 So what we wanna do is we want to go to the customer and ask them what are some frustrations you have with my industry?
 So a great example that, that I, I use in that workshop that you attended is, you know, if I own a plumbing company, what are things that people don't like about plumbers?
 Well, they never show up on time and they leave a huge mess wherever they were.
 Right.
 So I could come up with a three point guarantee that says, we guarantee that we will arrive within 30 minutes of our scheduled appointment.
 If we don't, then your first 30 minutes is free guarantee.
 Point number two, we will leave the area where we work as clean or cleaner than it was when we got there.
 And then just for fun, you can throw in a third guarantee that says, we guarantee that every one of our plumbers will wear a belt.

-Clarence Fisher: Love it. love it.
+Clarence Fisher: Love it.

 Eric Knam: Yeah.
 So it's really all about who's the, who's the perspective customer and what's frustrating to them.
 If you're a doctor, right.
 We all hate sitting in the waiting room or we all hate being, you know, we get it through the waiting room and they leave us in a, in an exam room for an hour.
 So if you're a doctor, can you figure out a way to put systems in place?
 So you can guarantee your patients that they'll be seen within 15 minutes of their appointment time.
 Right?
 How many people are gonna go to that doctor?
 Just cuz they can get in and out now the ones who wanna miss work.
 Right.
 They'll be staying at the other place, but I got stuff to do.